altanai/TensorFlow-Pokemon-Course/README.md

 step 1.
 Downlad handwriten digits dataset from MNIST using googleapis ref - http://yann.lecun.com/exdb/mnist/

+### Proj 3: ML is a classifier trained over the Fashion MNIST dataset

+dataset compromises of 70,000 grayscale images of articles of clothing.
+The greyscale values for a pixel range from 0-255 (black to white).
+Each low-resolution image is 28x28 pixels

 ```
 fashion_mnist = keras.datasets.fashion_mnist
 (train_images, train_labels), (test_images, test_labels) = fashion_mnist.load_data()